Excluded conformal minors of Birkhoff-von Neumann graphs with equal global forcing number and maximum anti-forcing number: Proof of Lemma

 \section{Proof of Lemma \ref{BNFG}}

 By Lemma \ref{Ham-2} $G$ has a Hamilton cycle $C$.
 Also we give a proper black-white coloring to the vertices of $C$.
 Since $G$ is nonbipartite, both end vertices of chords may have the same colors.
 Such chords are called \emph{monochromatic}, which are \emph{black} or \emph{white} according to color of the end vertices.
-Otherwise, a chord is \emph{bicolorable}. \begin{Lem} Let $H$ be a subgraph of $G$ induced by $E(C)$ together with some chords.
-If $H$ does not contain monochromatic chords or contains a pair of black and white chords, then $H$ is matching covered. \end{Lem} \begin{proof} Note that each edge in $E(C)$ belongs to some perfect matching of $H$.
+Otherwise, a chord is \emph{bicolorable}. \begin{Lem} Let $H$ be a subgraph of $G$ consisting of $C$ together with some chords.
+If $H$ contains no monochromatic chords, or contains a pair of black and white chords, then $H$ is matching covered. \end{Lem} \begin{proof} Note that each edge in $E(C)$ belongs to some perfect matching of $H$.
 If $H$ does not contain monochromatic chords, then $H$ has a bipartite ear decomposition from $C$, so $H$ is matching covered by Theorem \ref{ED}.
 If $H$ contains a pair of black and white chords, then they are crossed.
 Otherwise $H$ and thus $G$ contain an odd conformal bicycle, contradicting Theorem \ref{EBV}.
 Take a white chord $u_1u_2$ and a black chord $v_1v_2$ of $C$ in $H$.
 Since $u_1u_2$ and $v_1v_2$ are crossed, $C-u_1-u_2-v_1-v_2$ consists of some disjoint paths of odd length, and thus has a perfect matching.
 Hence $u_1u_2$ and $v_1v_2$ belong to some perfect matching of $H$.
-So $H$ is matching covered. \end{proof} We always use $G'$ (resp. $G''$) to denote the subgraph of $G$ induced by $E(C)$ together with all monochromatic chords (resp. bicolorable chords).
+So $H$ is matching covered. \end{proof} We always use $G'$ (resp. $G''$) to denote the subgraph of $G$ consisting of $C$ together with all monochromatic chords (resp. bicolorable chords).
 Then $G'$ and $G''$ are spanning subgraphs of $G$ without conformal minor in $\mathcal{A}\cup \mathcal{D}$.
 By Lemma \ref{SubgMC}, $G''$ is a matching covered bipartite graph.
 So $G''\in \bigcup \limits_{i=0}^3 \mathcal{B}_i$ by Theorem \ref{BMT}.
 In the following, we distinguish four cases according to $G''\in \mathcal{B}_i, i=0,1,2,3,$ to show that, if $G''\in \mathcal{B}_i$ then $G\in \mathcal{G}_i$ for $i=0,1,2$, and if $G''\in \mathcal{B}_3$, then $G\in \mathcal{G}_0\cup \mathcal{G}_1\cup \mathcal{G}_3$.

 Since $G$ is nonbipartite and matching covered, $G'$ contains at least one black chord and at least one white chord of $C$.
-Let $n_b$ and $n_w$ be the number of black and white chords in $G'$ respectively.
+Let $n_b$ and $n_w$ be the numbers of black and white chords in $G'$ respectively.
 Then $n_b\geq 1$ and $n_w\geq 1$.